jasonmead/helmer/README.md

 to do the same.
 If your processes exit, Node Foreman will assume an error has ocurred and shut your application down.

-Instead of daemonizing, you should use `nf export` to ready your application for production.
+Instead of daemonizing, you should use `helmer export` to ready your application for production.

 For more information try any of the following:

-	$ nf --help
+	$ helmer --help
-	$ nf start --help
+	$ helmer start --help
-	$ nf export --help
+	$ helmer export --help

 ### Procfile